Easily manage sidebars and widgets in Memberlite to customize your layout with custom sidebars, widget areas, and dynamic content options.

 Assign Custom Sidebars by CPT

-If you are using a third-party plugin that adds a new custom post type (such as an events plugin or ecommerce plugin), you can create and assign a unique custom sidebar at the CPT level.
+If you are using a third-party plugin that adds a new custom post type (such as an events plugin or an ecommerce plugin), you can create and assign a unique custom sidebar at the CPT level.

-For example, the Events Manager plugin creates CPTs for Events and Locations.
-You can assign a custom sidebar and set unique widgets for these custom sidebar areas.
+For example, the Events Manager plugin creates custom post types (CPTs) for Events and Locations.
+You can assign a custom sidebar and set unique widgets for its areas.

-In most cases, you are setting a global sidebar override at the CPT level, but can still change the custom sidebar at the single CPT level.
+In most cases, you are setting a global sidebar override at the CPT level, but you can still change the custom sidebar at the single CPT level.
 For example, if you are using bbPress, you can assign a Custom Sidebar to all “Forum” CPTs, then change a single forum’s custom sidebar on the “Edit Forum” page.
-This may be true of other CPTs, it just depends on how your plugin displays the CPT publicly.
+This may be true of other CPTs; it just depends on how your plugin displays the CPT publicly.

 Hide/Show Pages Submenu